 - Let go of the buttons when the Fitbit logo shows up on the screen.

 In North America, you can purchase the Fitbit Blaze from the official website or from authorized retailers starting at $249.95.
 If you’re in the Philippines, you can purchase it from Lazada starting at ₱9,999.00.

 Once again, we’d like to thank the generous folks from Fitbit Philippines for providing the Fitbit Blaze unit we used for this review.
 You can follow them on Facebook or on Instagram for the latest information, product launches and updates.

-Anyone else own a Fitbit Blaze?
-What are the feature/s you like best?
+Anyone else owns a Fitbit Blaze?
+What are the features you like best?
 Please share your thoughts by leaving a comment below.